 Avalon Hollywood is a historic live entertainment venue located at the world-famous intersection of Hollywood and Vine.
 Built in 1927, the venue has been thoughtfully restored and thoroughly maintained over the years and features state-of-the-art sound, lighting and visuals.
 Bardot is a nightclub and special events space located upstairs of the Avalon.

-Thank you to our 2022 sponsors for their generous support!
+Thank you to our 2023 sponsors!